Oil Continues To Dive

 I've been slowly putting together a position in BP (BP).
 Alas, oil is down more than 10% since I started buying, and BP itself hasn't budged.
 Again, I'm not going to commit any more capital here until it gets significantly cheaper (or oil bounces a lot):

 Some of the smaller oil & gas names have really taken a hit, however.
 Within these names, Friday might be a good time to go shopping - particularly if there are more 3-5% declines across the board.
-Watch the quality of the balance sheet closely though; a 20% decline in oil over the course of a month is no laughing matter.
+Watch the quality of the balance sheet closely, though; a 20% decline in oil over the course of a month is no laughing matter.
 Make sure the player you consider buying can still make their debt payments if $44 is the new price of oil going forward.

 Emerging Markets To Get Hit?

-One thing that has really surprised me is that there are few if any signs of concern out of emerging markets.
+One thing that has really surprised me is that there are few, if any, signs of concern out of emerging markets.
 It seems that since people have determined that Trump won't be protectionist, and that global inflation is coming, investors have stopped worrying entirely.

 Take Colombia (GXG) for example.
 In 2014-15, this market traded with oil virtually tick for tick.
-Every slight wiggle lower in oil caused a run on the Peso and Colombian stocks.
+Every slight wiggle lower in oil caused a run on the peso and Colombian stocks.
 Now, however?
 Nada:

 Just to keep up with oil, Colombia would have to fall below the December low - which is more than 10% down from here.
 I own a lot of Colombian stocks (which I have long-term capital gains status on mostly) so I'm not going to dump them here.
 But risk/reward is quite bad for adding positions, and opportunistic traders could short the ETF.